broegaard/telemed/README.md

 ToDo
 ----

+[] Review the use of the 'start()' method in SRH; it is not 'doing the same thing' in the HTTP and in the socket based version

+[] Socket main and HTTP main are different in their treatment of 'type' parameter; which is bad anyway, call it 'database' or similar

-[] Include status code in IPCException so it can be used at app level [] Review library code to include more appropriate logging.
+[] Include status code in IPCException so it can be used at app level

+[] Review library code to include more appropriate logging.

 [] Change the header to be to FRDS, not FRS

 [] Run JaCoCo and verify coverage

 [] homeHttp fails for empty record of measurements

+[] Run CodeAnalyze on it.

 6-4-2018
 ---